rahullpanditaa/influencer-pokedex/docs/design.md

 ### Trade-offs and Scaling Roadmap

 #### 1. What I would ship now (Pre-PMF)
+Early stages, priority would be to prove that influencer discovery across several platforms solves a real problem for actual users.
+Optimize product for simplicity, cost control, and speed of iteration
-- Only YT + Instagram
+- Only YT + Instagram.
-- Simple ingestion + workers model
+- Simple ingestion + workers model (cron jobs/background workers and job queue) instead of heavy orchestration tools.
+This will help keep the operational overhead to a minimum, and will be more than enough to support ~1M creators.
-- Basic embeddings (+ BM25 for searching) + simple LLM enrichment
+- Basic embeddings (+ BM25 for searching) + simple LLM enrichment.

+`Focus on checking, validating customer workflows.`

 #### 2. What I would build after PMF
+After the platform sees some heavy and regular footfall, and customers have come to rely on the search workflows:
 - Including TikTok and X as data sources
-- ML-based ranking models
+- ML-based ranking models - learning-to-rank; using collected search interactions (saves, clicks etc) to improve ranking quality beyond RRF.
-- Complex orchestration (Kafka/Airflow)
+- Complex orchestration (Kafka/Airflow) - introduce once ingestion volume, frequency of update justifies it.

+`Improve ranking quality, platform coverage after it becomes clear that people want the product, would pay for it.`

 #### 3. Evolution of the architecture over the next 12-14 months
+As the system scales to tens of millions of creators across 3-4 platforms, the architecture will need to evolve from simple batch jobs -> distributed pipeline:
 - Move from cron workers to Airflow (maybe Dasgter?)
-- Move from local vector DB  -> managed scalable vector DB (this would happen very very soon)
+- Move from local vector DB  -> managed scalable vector DB (this would happen very very soon, embeddings grow quickly)
 - Improve identity resolution, multi-tenant architecture